-- Rinse the sauerkraut and combine it with the water in a medium-size pot, and bring to a boil over high heat.
-Lower the heat and simmer for 5 minutes.
-Add the potatoes and cook until soft, 15–20 minutes.
+- Combine the sauerkraut with the water in a medium-size pot, and bring to a boil over high heat.

-- Mix the sour cream with the flour, and stir it into the soup.
-Cook, stirring occasionally until the soup thickens slightly, about 5 minutes.
-Add the sugar, salt and black pepper.
+- Mix the sour cream with the flour in a small bowl, and stir it into the soup.
+Add the salt.
+Cook, stirring occasionally until the soup thickens slightly, about 3 minutes.

 - Stir in the egg and cook for another 2 minutes.
 Add the sugar and black pepper, if using .